bradley-03/simon-says/README.md

 # simon-says
-Simon Says game in HTML CSS and JS
+Simon Says game written in HTML CSS and JS